-'''

 include "/etc/bind/named.conf.local";

-'''

 Several other files are called from the main configuration file (/etc/bind/named.conf).
-Before starting to configure your own DNS server, let's look at how these files relate to each other.
+Before starting to configure your own DNS server, let's look at how these files relate to each other:

 - /etc/bind/named.conf.local: This file contains the DNS zones that you set up on your server. - /etc/bind/named.conf.options: In this file you'd put generic options that define the working of your DNS server. - The db files: These are database files that store the information for specific zones.
-For example, the following code lines that come from /etc/bind/db.local refer to the database for the localhost zone:
+Every zone has its own db file, so there should be many of these db files on a completely configured DNS server.
+For example, the following code lines that come from /etc/bind/named.conf refer to the database for the localhost zone: